isomerpages/moe-westspringpri-P0/_moe-kindergarten/🎉 Events and Celebrations/🎇 Hari Raya Celebrations.md

 third_nav_title: 🎉 Events and Celebrations
 variant: tiptap
 ---
-<p>Hari raya, also known as Eid, is a significant celebration for Muslims
+<p>Hari Raya, also known as Eid, is a significant celebration for Muslims
 around the world, including those of Malay, Arab, Chinese, Indian and other ethnicities.
 It’s a time for family, community and charitable acts, and it’s wonderful to see how people of diverse backgrounds come together to